 23 “Therefore the kingdom of heaven may be compared to a king who wished to settle accounts with his servants.
 24 When he began to settle, one was brought to him who owed him ten thousand talents.
 25 And since he could not pay, his master ordered him to be sold, with his wife and children and all that he had, and payment to be made.
 26 So the servant fell on his knees, imploring him, ‘Have patience with me, and I will pay you everything.’
 27 And out of pity for him, the master of that servant released him and forgave him the debt.
 28 But when that same servant went out, he found one of his fellow servants who owed him a hundred denarii, and seizing him, he began to choke him, saying, ‘Pay what you owe.’
 29 So his fellow servant fell down and pleaded with him, ‘Have patience with me, and I will pay you.’
 30 He refused and went and put him in prison until he should pay the debt.
 31 When his fellow servants saw what had taken place, they were greatly distressed, and they went and reported to their master all that had taken place.
 32 Then his master summoned him and said to him, ‘You wicked servant!
 I forgave you all that debt because you pleaded with me.
 33 And should not you have had mercy on your fellow servant, as I had mercy on you?’
 34 And in anger his master delivered him to the jailers, until he should pay all his debt.
 35 So also my heavenly Father will do to every one of you, if you do not forgive your brother from your heart.” – Matthew 18:23-35 ESV

 In an effort to drive home His message regarding forgiveness, Jesus told His disciples a parable.
-It’s important to remember that this whole dialogue had begun with an argument among the disciples about who among them was the greatest in the kingdom of heaven.
-They were obviously thinking that Jesus was going to set up His kingdom on earth and they were going to rule and reign alongside Him.
+It’s important to remember that this whole section of Matthew’s gospel had begun with an argument among the disciples about who among them was the greatest in the kingdom of heaven.
+They were obviously thinking that Jesus was going to set up a kingdom on earth where they would rule and reign alongside Him.
 That’s why the two brothers, James and John, had asked Jesus to do them a favor.

 “When you sit on your glorious throne, we want to sit in places of honor next to you, one on your right and the other on your left.” – Mark 10:37 NLT

-One of the marks of a follower of Jesus Christ should be their capacity to forgive others as they have been forgiven by God.
-Peter wanted to put a limit on how many times we should forgive the brother who sends against us.
+One of the marks of a follower of Jesus Christ should be a capacity to forgive others as they have been forgiven by God.
+Peter wanted to put a limit on how many times he should have to forgive a brother who sinned against him.
 He chose the number seven.
 But Jesus raised the ante by stating, “I do not say to you seven times, but seventy-seven times” (Matthew 18:22 ESV).
 In essence, there was to be no limit.
 Just as God puts no limit on the number of times we can come to Him for forgiveness.

 If we confess our sins, he is faithful and just to forgive us our sins and to cleanse us from all unrighteousness. – 1 John 1:9 ESV

-But rather than rejoicing at this incredible news, the forgiven man immediately went out and found a fellow servant who owed him money.
+But rather than rejoicing at this incredible news, the forgiven man immediately accosted a fellow servant who owed him money.
 This man’s debt was a hundred denarii.
-A denarii was worth a single day’s wages for the average servant.
-From the debtor’s perspective, it was a lot of money, but nothing compared with the amount from which the first man had been released.
+A denarius was worth a single day’s wages for the average servant.
+From the debtor’s perspective, it was a lot of money, but nothing when compared to the amount the first man had owed.
 And yet, the forgiven servant demanded immediate payment.
 He wanted the debt settled at once.
-And his fellow servant responded as he had, saying, “Have patience with me, and I will pay you.”
+And his fellow servant responded just as he had, saying, “Have patience with me, and I will pay you.”
 But rather than pass on the grace and mercy he had been shown, the man had his fellow servant thrown into jail.
-And the news of this got back to the king.

 Make allowance for each other’s faults, and forgive anyone who offends you.
 Remember, the Lord forgave you, so you must forgive others. – Colossians 3:13 NLT